3m3kalionel/slate/source/index.html.md

-GET /api/v1/group/:groupid/messages | Allows a logged in user list group messages GET /api/v1/group/:groupid/users | Allows a logged in user list all users in a group GET /api/v1/groups | Allows a logged in user to list groups he/she belongs to
+GET /api/v1/group/:groupid/messages | Allows a logged in user list group messages GET /api/v1/group/:groupid/users | Allows a logged in user list all users in a group GET /api/v1/groups | Allows a logged in user to list groups he/she belongs to GET /api/v1/groups/search | Allows a logged in user to search all groups in the application

 # Users